dsshep/Turbine/README.md

 |---------------|----------|---------------|
 | pk            | sk       | ...           |

-Where we store an entity called customer:
+Where we store an item called customer:

 ```csharp
 class Customer